 This kind of ammunition is available in a bunch of different colors, along with some neon fluorescent options as well.

 Tournament Grade Paintballs

-Tournament grade paintballs are the highest quality paintballs, made for professional woodsball or speedball tournaments, and designed for use with the top-of-the-line paintball guns.
-Due to their quality, reliability, and increased accuracy, tournament grade paintballs are more expensive than recreational paintballs.
+Tournament-grade paintballs are the highest quality paintballs, made for professional woodsball or speedball tournaments, and designed for use with top-of-the-line paintball guns.
+Due to their quality, reliability, and increased accuracy, tournament-grade paintballs are more expensive than recreational paintballs.

 Reballs are most often used in indoor facilities where paint splattering out of broken paintballs could be a problem since they have no paint filling and do not break open.
 The downside of this is it makes it easier for players to cheat since there is no visible mark of paint to prove whether or not someone was shot.

 Reballs are more expensive than paintballs, but since one can clean and reuse them many times, it ends up costing less over time.
 Reballs must be fired at a lower velocity than regular paintballs (about 65 feet/s less) to compensate for the fact that they don’t break on impact.

 The caliber of a paintball refers to its size in inches (diameter).
 It is essential to match up a paintball’s caliber to the caliber of the marker you are using.
 Using incompatible calibers can cause you to damage your marker.

 The most popular paintball and paintball marker caliber is .68, which is considered to be the standard size for paintballs. .50 caliber is the second most popular, which is used in lower-impact games.
 There are, however, several factors that affect the exact dimensions of a paintball’s caliber.